 Children (0-14 years)

-Infants and young children (0-3 years)
+Infants and young children (0 up to school entry)

 Psychosocial Occupational Therapists aim to assist their clients to achieve stress reduction and improve occupational performance through evidence-based and practical interventions.
 Research has shown that stress and anxiety management strategies improve quality of life during stressful life experiences such as adjusting to changed life roles (e.g. parenthood or illness).